JuliaMath/openlibm/README.md

    Linux and Windows.
 3. Use `make USECLANG=1` to build with clang.
 This is the default on OS X and FreeBSD.
-4. Use `make ARCH=i386` to build for i386.
-Other supported architectures are i486, i586, i686, x86_64, and various arm architectures.
+4. Architectures are auto-detected.
+Use `make ARCH=i386` to force a build for i386.
+Other supported architectures are i486, i586, and i686.
+GCC 4.8 is the minimum requirement for correct codegen on older 32-bit architectures.
 5. On OpenBSD, you need to install GNU Make (port name: `gmake`) and a recent version of `gcc` (tested: 4.9.2), as the default version provided by OpenBSD is too old (4.2.1).
 If you use OpenBSD's port system for this (port name: